auth0-lab/auth0-ai-js/README.md

 # Auth0 AI for JavaScript

 > [!WARNING]
-> Auth0 AI is currently under development and it is not intended to be used in production, and therefore has no official support.
+> Auth0 AI is currently **under heavy development**.
+We strictly follow [Semantic Versioning (SemVer)](https://semver.org/), meaning all **breaking changes will only occur in major versions**.
+However, please note that during this early phase, **major versions may be released frequently** as the API evolves.
+We recommend locking versions when using this in production.

 [Auth0 AI](https://www.auth0.ai/) helps you build secure AI-powered applications.